Yaty/yamldb/documentation/sql.md

 ### Multi joins

-`SELECT customerName, orderId FROM customers JOIN orders ON customers.customerId = orders.customerId JOIN orderDetails ON orders.orderId = orderDetails.orderId`
+`SELECT * FROM customers JOIN orders ON customers.customerId = orders.customerId JOIN orderDetails ON orders.orderId = orderDetails.orderId JOIN products ON orderDetails.productId = products.productId`

-### Joins with multiple fields
+### Joins with multiple fields (conditions)

-TODO
+Without (we will get multiple lines for each customer if there is multiple time this city in the world):
+`SELECT * FROM customers JOIN cities ON customers.city = cities.cityName`

+To avoid that we could do this :
+`SELECT * FROM customers JOIN cities ON customers.city = cities.cityName AND customers.country = cities.cityCountry`

 ### Joins with different conditions